A Half-Day at Hong Kong’s Victoria Peak: My Tips for What to See & Do + How to Get There

 Peak Tower

-Victoria Peak offers many vantage points.
+Once you get to the top of Victoria Peak, there’s no shortage of vantage points to soak in the city views.
 One of the finest is the anvil-shaped Peak Tower.
-This popular Hong Kong shopping complex sits near the mountain’s apex and at the upper terminus of the Peak Tram.
+This popular shopping complex sits near the mountain’s apex.
+Conveniently, it’s located at the upper terminus of the Peak Tram, so you’re already there when you arrive via the funicular railway!

 Peak Tower